Mattias-hogent/Tech-Trend_Days_24-25/README.md

 - 4 GiB RAM
 - 2 vCPU's
+- 20 GB storage
 - [Ubuntu 24.04 LTS](https://ubuntu.com/download/server)

 Makes sure to install the openssh server during the ubuntu installation.
 It's also important to enable **Virtualize Intel VT-x/EPT or AMD-V/RVI in VMware workstation pro** or enable **Nested VT-x/AMD-V in VirtualBox** on the VM.
+This option can typically be found under the proccessor settings of the VM.

 ## Installing containerlab